 Leave the car at home.
 Our Camperdown/Darlington Campus is serviced by many bus routes and is only a 10-minute walk from Redfern train station.

 If you’re getting off at Central, hitch a ride with us.
-We’ll have free shuttle buses running every 10 minutes between Railway Square and our main campus, from 8.30am to 4.30pm.
+We’ll have a free shuttle bus running every 10 minutes between Central Station (Bus Bay 9) and our main campus, from 8.30am to 4.30pm.

 For those of you who prefer getting around on two wheels, we’ve got plenty of secure bike racks on campus that have your name all over them.